Embird Embroidery Software

 Style-Specific Options

-Fill, Sfumato and Column Parameters
+Fill, Mesh, Sfumato, and Column Parameters

-Ignore Openings - if the check box "Ignore Opening" is checked, openings (holes) are ignored in the created vector object(s).
-This option is useful to create overall vector object without holes, assuming that there will be another objects digitized on top of this one, instead of holes.
-Uncheck the option to retain openings in objects.
+Ignore Openings - if the check box "Ignore Openings" is checked, openings (holes) are ignored in the created vector objects.
+This option is useful for creating an overall vector object without holes, assuming that there will be other objects digitized on top of this one instead of holes.
+Uncheck the option if you want to retain openings in objects.

 Outline Parameters